AI Summary

 - Organization Usage & Limits (Settings › Organization › Usage & Limits) — org-wide credit logs with a User column and per-user credit limits.

-- Threshold notifications — email alerts at customizable usage thresholds (75% and 90% by default), plus an out-of-credits email enabled by default.
+- Threshold notifications — email alerts at customizable usage thresholds (75% and 90% by default), plus an out-of-credits email enabled by default; usage now counts up (not down) with a revamped credit-limit display (Apr 2026).

 - Export Credit Logs — CSV export of credit log data (Settings › Organization › Data Export) for external analysis or compliance.